syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-resizing.md

 During the resizing action, the grid component triggers the below three events.

-1.The [resizeStart](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ResizeStart) event triggers when column resize starts.
+1.The [ResizeStart](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ResizeStart) event triggers when column resize starts.
 This event can be used to perform actions when the user begins to resize a column.

-2.The [resizing](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Resizing) event triggers when column header element is dragged (moved) continuously.
+2.The [Resizing](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Resizing) event triggers when column header element is dragged (moved) continuously.
 This event is useful when you want to perform certain actions during the column resize process.

-3.The [resizeStop](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ResizeStop) event triggers when column resize ends.
+3.The [ResizeStop](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ResizeStop) event triggers when column resize ends.
 This event can be used to perform actions after the column is resized.

-The following is an example of using the resizing events, the `resizeStart` event is used to cancel the resizing of the **OrderID** column.
-The `resizeStop` event is used to apply custom CSS attributes to the resized column.
+The following is an example of using the resizing events, the `ResizeStart` event is used to cancel the resizing of the **OrderID** column.
+The `ResizeStop` event is used to apply custom CSS attributes to the resized column.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/grid/columns/resizeevents/razor %}
 {% endhighlight %}
-{% highlight c# tabtitle="Html.cs" %}
+{% highlight c# tabtitle="Resize.cs" %}
-{% include code-snippet/grid/columns/resizeevents/reorder.cs %}
+{% include code-snippet/grid/columns/resizeevents/resize.cs %}
 {% endhighlight %}
 {% endtabs %}

 ![Reorder events](../../images/column-resize/Colum-resize-event.gif)

 >The ResizeArgs object passed to the events contains information such as the current column width, new column width, column index, and the original event.
-The [resizing](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Resizing) event is triggered multiple times during a single resize operation, so be careful when performing heavy operations in this event.
+The [Resizing](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Resizing) event is triggered multiple times during a single resize operation, so be careful when performing heavy operations in this event.